grantek/minisynth32/README.md

 * Insert the rotary encoder assembly with the longer side of the backplate to the right (covering the front panel PCB).
 Attach the backplate with M3 screws, and fit the knob.

-* Insert the face plate's tabs into the base, insert a bolt from the bottom of the base through each tab in the face plate and fasten with an M3 nut.
+### Assembling the base and top

-### Assembling the base
+* Melt the 4 threaded inserts into the base, and 1 into the top shell, as described above.
 * Format and prepare your Micro SD card for mt32-pi, and insert it into the Raspberry Pi.
 * Attach the assembled Rear I/O PCB onto the Pi's 40-pin GPIO port, facing outwards.
 * Line up the Pi on the base with the rear panel, and screw the Pi down with M3 "PC" screws.
 You can still access the SD card when the Pi is installed, but it's easier to do it beforehand.
-* Place the wired MIDI DIN jack on the inside of the base's rear plate, and attach with 2 M3 bolts from the outside (M3 nuts on the inside).
+* Place the wired MIDI DIN jack on the **inside** of the base's rear plate, and attach with 2 M3 bolts from the outside (M3 nuts on the inside).
 The DIN5 jack is traditionally mounted with the pins facing down, and the alignment notch facing up.
 DIN5 cables have an an arrow at the alignment notch for easy